DTC-Glaciers/dtc-glaciers.github.io/index.md

 ## Stakeholders

 Our **key stakeholders** are the National Power Company of Iceland [Landsvirkjun](https://www.landsvirkjun.com/) and the [Tyrolean Hydrological Service](https://www.tirol.gv.at/umwelt/wasserwirtschaft/wasserkreislauf/hydro-online).
-We are also relying on a wider group of stakeholders from the scientific community, water resource managers, and policy to ensure that DTC-Glaciers meets the needs of a wide range of users.
+We are also relying on a wider group of stakeholders from the scientific community, water resource managers, and policy to ensure that DTC Glaciers meets the needs of a wide range of users.

 (contact)=
 ## Contact

-For more information about the DTC-Glaciers project or if you would like to be informed about its future developments, please contact the project lead, [Fabien Maussion](https://fabienmaussion.info).
+For more information about the DTC Glaciers project or if you would like to be informed about its future developments, please contact the project lead, [Fabien Maussion](https://fabienmaussion.info).
 We are always looking for new partners and collaborators to join us on this exciting journey!

 - Project lead: [Fabien Maussion](https://fabienmaussion.info)
 - Project management: [Earthwave](https://earthwave.co.uk)